tact-lang/tact.vim/doc/headless-readme.md

 ### Formatting

-Basic code formatting can be done by a series of Vim motions: `gg=G` (plus <kbd>Ctrl-o</kbd> twice to return to the original cursor position), or by invoking a `:TactFmt` command, which does all that for you *without* messing up with your cursor.
+A series of Vim motions can do basic code formatting: `gg=G` (plus <kbd>Ctrl-o</kbd> twice to return to the original cursor position) or by invoking a `:TactFmt` command, which does all that for you *without* messing up with your cursor.
 Use both with caution, as Vim-native indentation handling is known to be prone to errors.

 ### Folding

-To enable code-folding add the following snippet.
-This one might have an impact on editing performance, proceed with
+To enable code-folding, add the following snippet.
+This one might have an impact on editing performance; proceed with
 caution:

 ```vim